BotW-Minecraft-Server/RealmsHost/README.md

 Additionally, RealmsHost has taken over the original MinecraftServer.class, now implemented by RealmsHost Extension (RHX).
 RHX offers optimization features similar to those of Paper.

+## RHX (RealmsHost Extension)

+RHX provides optimization features similar to Paper and Carpet.
+Like fakeplayer.
+And also provides tweak feature.
+Include:

+- Dynamic Distance
+- Ban High waterfall
+- Remove real-time shadow
+- And so on...

 ## GUI Components

 RealmsHost, while implementing many features, has also developed GUI components for these features, such as: